-Most of our staff members are pretty good in customer service skills.
+Most of our staff members are pretty good at customer service skills.
 We carry out all our project executions with equal enthusiasm and efficiency irrespective of who the customer is.
-But only a handful of customers consider us as a most favored vendor.
-These customers will first ask us for an advice if they need anything related to IT services, digital surveillance or point of sale solutions.
+But only a handful of customers consider us as a most favoured vendor.
+These customers will first ask us for a piece of advice if they need anything related to IT services, digital surveillance or point of sale solutions.
 All others will consider all other options as well, including us.
 I decided to investigate the reason for this.
 After all, we do our jobs with equal competence for all our customers.

-Thus the moral of the story is, your technical expertise and competence is important but it is all about your attitude that takes your customer service skills to the next level and differentiates you from your competitors.
+Thus the moral of the story is, your technical expertise and competence are important but it is all about the attitude that takes your customer service skills to the next level and differentiates you from your competitors.